Sloane-J/SloaneBlog/content/deals/candys-sobolo.md

 3. **Traditional Wellness**: A drink rooted in centuries-old wisdom
 4. **Delicious Flavor**: A taste that delights and refreshes

-## Contact Our Founder
+## Contact The Vendor

 Curious to learn more?
-Connect with Sandra Candycane:
+Connect with Sandra Candylove:
-- 📞 +233 (555) 789-1234
+- 📞 +233 509 489 764
-- 📧 sandra@candysobolo.com
+- 📧 Sandrasedinam06@gmail.com

 Experience wellness.
 Experience tradition.
 Experience Candy's Sobolo!